PR Pitching Tips for the Wall Street Journal with Editor Matt Murray

 14:31 – Murray on how the web has impacted the way he finds, researches, and qualifies news: “It has speeded it up immensely and made the competitiveness factor much…tougher for us by a wide margin because there are so many smart people and bloggers and others out there competing on the web with the news all the time…”

-19:16 – Murray talks about developing a good relationship with a PR practitioner, and the factors that contribute to creating a successful relationship between a reporter and a PR person.
+19:16 – Murray talks about developing a good relationship with a PR agency practitioner and the factors contributing to a successful relationship between a reporter and a PR consultant.

-21:21 – Murray reveals how startups companies can get featured in The Wall Street Journal.
+21:21 – Murray reveals how startups get press coverage.

 22:31 – Murray on the online media outlets he reads.